Department for International Development: History

-The department had its origins in the "Ministry of Overseas Development" (ODM) created during the Labour government of 1964–1970, which combined the functions of the Department of Technical Cooperation and the overseas aid policy functions of the Foreign, Commonwealth Relations, and Colonial Offices and of other government departments.
+The department had its origins in the "Ministry of Overseas Development" created during the Labour government of 1964–1970, which combined the functions of the Department of Technical Cooperation and the overseas aid policy functions of the Foreign, Commonwealth Relations, and Colonial Offices and of other government departments.

-Over its history the department for international development and its predecessors have been independent departments or part of the foreign office.
+Over its history, the Department for International Development and its predecessors have been independent departments or part of the Foreign Office.

 After the election of a Conservative government in October 1970, the Ministry of Overseas Development was renamed the "Overseas Development Administration" (ODA) and incorporated into the Foreign Office.
 The ODA was overseen by a minister of state in the Foreign Office who was accountable to the Foreign Secretary.
 Though it became a section of the Foreign Office, the ODA was relatively self-contained with its own minister, and the policies, procedures, and staff remained largely intact.

 When a Labour government was returned to office in 1974, it announced that there would once again be a separate "Ministry of Overseas Development" with its own minister.
 From June 1975 the powers of the minister for overseas development were formally transferred to the Foreign Secretary.

 In 1977, partly to shore up its difficult relations with UK business, the government introduced the Aid and Trade Provision.
 This enabled aid to be linked to nonconcessionary export credits, with both aid and export credits tied to procurement of British goods and services.
 Pressure for this provision from UK businesses and the Department of Trade and Industry arose in part because of the introduction of French mixed credit programmes, which had begun to offer French government support from aid funds for exports, including for projects in countries to which France had not previously given substantial aid.

 After the election of the Conservatives under Margaret Thatcher in 1979, the ministry was transferred back to the Foreign Office, as a functional wing again named the Overseas Development Administration.
-The ODA continued to be represented in the cabinet by the foreign secretary while the minister for overseas development, who had day-to-day responsibility for development matters, held the rank of minister of state within the Foreign Office.
+The ODA continued to be represented in the cabinet by the Foreign Secretary while the Minister for Overseas Development, who had day-to-day responsibility for development matters, held the rank of minister of state within the Foreign Office.

 In the early 1980s, part of the agency's operations was relocated to East Kilbride in Scotland, with a view to creating jobs in an area subject to long-term industrial decline.

 In 1997, the department was separated again from the Foreign Office, when a Labour government returned under Tony Blair.
 Labour also reduced the amount of aid tied to purchasing British goods and services, which had often led to aid being spent ineffectually.

 In September 2020, the department and the Foreign Office were yet again merged to form the Foreign, Commonwealth and Development Office by Boris Johnson's Conservative government.

-DFID or the ODA's role has been under:
+The DFID or ODA's role has been under: